NexPlayer/Android-SDK/advanced.md

 **See Also**

-- renderers The introductory section on renderers in the NexPlayer™ SDK.
+- renderers The introductory section on renderers in the NexPlayer SDK.
 - NexVideoRenderer
 - NexPlayer.IVideoRendererListener